pepopowitz/getting-unstuck/slides/stitched.md

 Trail: 4.
 Harden

+## Learn new ways to solve problems

+Notes:

+- Pair (even when not stuck)
+- read code in other projects
+- explore new technologies
+- learn for the sake of learning

+---

+Trail: 4.
+Harden

 ## Wall of motivation

-TODO: screenshot

 Notes: